AlexPoilrouge/myCommandsLauncher/README.md

 ## About

-A quick a dirty Electron app to launch custom scripts/commands
+A quick and dirty Electron app to launch custom scripts/commands

 ## Usage